dr-richard-barker/pseudo_time_series/README.md

 **Keywords:** Spaceflight, RNAseq, meta-analysis, plant genetics, N-degron pathways, hypoxia, Reactive Oxygen Species(ROS), nitric oxide (NO), The N-end rule pathway of ubiquitin-mediated targeted proteolysis, protein degradation, proteostasis, oxygen,

 **Introductory/Summary:** Overall, these accessions from the GeneLab data repository provide invaluable data for understanding the complex dynamics of Arabidopsis thaliana development under varied environmental conditions, particularly focusing on the effects of microgravity and light on different genotypes, ages, and tissues.
 Spaceflight presents a unique environment for biological experiments, notably due to the presence of microgravity and other space-specific factors.
 Understanding how plants respond to these conditions is crucial for long-term space missions and offers insights into fundamental biological processes.
 Arabidopsis, a widely used model organism in plant biology, has been the focus of numerous studies to explore plant growth and development in space.
 The selection of these 5 GLDS datasets, comprising 38 observations across 8 variables, provides a comprehensive overview of various Arabidopsis seedling development experiments conducted during spaceflight.

 ![Slide7](More_slides_and_figures/Slide7.png)
-**Figure 1:** Seedling establishment might be effect due to changes in hormonal signalling due to changes in gasuous exchange as well as due to the lack of a gravity vector.
+**Figure 1:** Seedling establishment might be affect due to changes in hormonal signalling due to changes in gaseuous exchange as well as due to the lack of a gravity vector.

 **Importance of seed germination for seedling establishment and its influence on the life cycle**